takahe-linux/pkgs/docs/roadmap.md

 - Working on the Toshiba (v0.3.0)
 - Being able to build all the Arch Linux packages (maybe?)
-- Improve the documentation.
+- Improve the documentation
-- Update the Toshiba kernel config.
+- Update the Toshiba kernel config
-- Shrink memory usage for the kernel and userspace.
+- Shrink memory usage for the kernel and userspace